MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-install-with-jamf.md

 Learn how to deploy Microsoft Defender ATP for macOS with Jamf Pro.

 > [!NOTE]
-> If you are using macOS Catalina (10.15.4) and newer versions of macOS see [New configuration profiles for macOS Catalina and newer versions of macOS](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/mac-sysext-policies).
+> If you are using macOS Catalina (10.15.4) or newer versions of macOS, see [New configuration profiles for macOS Catalina and newer versions of macOS](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/mac-sysext-policies).

 This is a multi step process.
 You'll need to complete all of the following steps: